danielcbit/apcctrl/doc/manual/manual.rst

     non-executable files such as the manuals.
     The default is /usr.
 --sbindir=path  This defines the directory for
-    the executable files such as apcupsd.
+    the executable files such as apcctrl.
     The default is /sbin.
 You may
     be tempted to place the executable files in /usr/sbin or /usr/local/sbin.
-Please use caution here as these directories may be unmounted during a shutdown and thus may prevent the ``halt`` script from calling apcupsd to turn off the UPS power.
-Though your data will be protected, in this case, your system will probably not be automatically rebooted when the power returns --enable-cgi              This enables the building of the CGI programs that permit Web browser access to apcupsd data.
-This option is not necessary for the proper execution of apcupsd.
+Please use caution here as these directories may be unmounted during a shutdown and thus may prevent the ``halt`` script from calling apcctrl to turn off the UPS power.
+Though your data will be protected, in this case, your system will probably not be automatically rebooted when the power returns --enable-cgi              This enables the building of the CGI programs that permit Web browser access to apcctrl data.
+This option is not necessary for the proper execution of apcctrl.
 --with-cgi-bin=path  The with-cgi-bin
     configuration option allows you to define the directory where the CGI programs will be installed.
 The default is /etc/apcctrl, which